 - Do not touch the very hot exposed metal end of the soldering iron.
-If a burn occurs immediately run it under cold water. - There is no electric shock danger when handling the thermocouple wires (voltage levels are very low).
+If a burn occurs immediately run it under cool water. - Soldering can cause fumes which may irritate your eyes and upper respiratory tract. - There is no electric shock danger when handling the thermocouple wires (voltage levels are very low).